-POPULATION ECOLOGY OF WRANGEL ISLAND AND WESTERN ARCTIC LESSER SNOW GEESE Dr. Mitch Weegman, Univ. of Saskatchewan
+POPULATION ECOLOGY OF WRANGEL ISLAND AND WESTERN ARCTIC LESSER SNOW GEESE

-Growing populations of white geese in the Pacific flyway continue to be a conservation concern, especially as it relates to competition for food with dabbling ducks.
+Dr. Mitch Weegman & Dr. Antti Piironen (Post-doctoral Fellow), Univ. of Saskatchewan Growing populations of white geese in the Pacific flyway continue to be a conservation concern, especially as it relates to competition for food with dabbling ducks.
 Key objectives for this study include the development of a population model for Wrangel Island and Western Arctic lesser snow geese that includes banding, productivity, and population survey information for all colonies, 1970-present, and a better understanding of the influence of hunting and other environmental factors on population growth.